arturocecilia/dryeyenet-manual/docs/patient-management/create-patient.md

 # Create a Patient from the Dashboard

-After having clicked add patient in the patient dashboard bottom menu:
+After clicking **Add patient** in the Patient Dashboard bottom menu:

 ![Create new patient](/img/patient-management/patMan_addPat_en.png)